atjason/MacGoogleAnalytics/README.md

 - `PingURL`
   - The full URL of gapp.html, eg. `http://atjason.com/MacGoogleAnalytics/gapp.html` (or the URL of your own self-deployment)
 - `PingTimeInterval`
   - By default, it's 6 hours.
-It tells Google Analytics, "Hey, I'm alive!" every 6h.
-This will help Google Analytics to calculate the active users.
+It tells Google Analytics, "Hey, I'm still alive!" every 6h.
+This will help Google Analytics to calculate the active users on your app.

 # How to Integrate MacGoogleAnalytics
 Use the MacGoogleAnalytics Demo project for reference.